-Sleepwalking in children is not usually caused by an illness or medical condition, but if the sleepwalking makes your child tired next day, or if it’s happening in the early hours of the morning, talk to your child’s doctor about it.
+Sleepwalking in children is not usually caused by an illness or medical condition, but see a doctor if:

 If a child is not sleeping well because of stress or anxiety, psychological treatments may be used.
 Medication is not usually used in sleep problems, but can help in some extreme situations.
 This should be discussed with your doctor.